 I think the answer is SubPro.
 But also, a question you can ask, and you all come from countries, and you all have country code operators independently running there and they are often the way they sell their domain names is particular for your market, and they are really good at what they do, by the way, so it actually starts with your own.
 But going back with that, that the Latin script identifiers is probably one of the important things.
 Because people think the Internet is sort of in English.
 And if you go to social media companies, you have to use a Latin script identifier.
-And I think if we can convey the feeling the Internet is for everybody and using your own keyboard, that will change.
-But no one has done this in history before, but at least we're trying.
-But I would say SubPro.
-But we have to spend more resources informing people on the diversity of the Internet itself.
-Internet is the only place where we have 5.3 billion people who can connect with each other because everybody is using the same identifier systems, unique and fantastic things forming but you have to be there to connect, so we have to do a better information, job about this.
-You shouldn't ask me questions about that, I will start preaching soon.
+And I think if we can convey the feeling that the Internet is for everybody and you can use your own keyboard and script, that will change.
+But as many times when it comes to our things about the Internet, no one has done this in world history before, but at least we're trying.
+So I would say SubPro could be an answer to it.
+But we have to spend more resources informing people on the importance of the diversity of the Internet itself.
+Internet is the only place where we have 5.3 billion people who can connect with each other. it has no walled gardens because everybody is using the same identifier systems.
+That's a unique and fantastic thing.
+All platforms on top of it could be walled gardens, have to be in there to be able to connect.
+So we have to do a better information job when it comes to this.
+You shouldn't ask me more questions about that, because I will start preaching soon.